Early Support

 This can be a one-off session, or a series of sessions, depending on each person's needs.
 They are held on a one-to-one basis, to provide information and support to help improve an individual’s capacity to cope with their grief.

-A trained therapist will meet with a client and aim to:
+A bereavement practitioner will meet with a client and aim to:

 • hear the client's experience of pain and loss